 Head to Frankowitsch, framed over the years for its open-faced sandwiches that you order with a “Pfiff” (tiny glass) of beer.

-I tried to get a spot at Café König, but it’s small and a popular place for the old traditional coffee-house vibes.
+Time capsule Café König is small and a popular place for the old traditional coffee-house vibes.
 This café, in particular, dates back to 1918 and is decked out in dark wood, with coffee pastries and a warm, family business atmosphere.

 For a panoramic city view, the rooftop of the Kastner Und Öhler department store is a favourite terrace hotspot.
 It is well worth a look inside for the ornate golden pillars that decorate the store itself.